tcheeric/nostr-java/nostr-event/README.md

 - Pubkey Tag
 - Subject Tag

-Additionally, you may use `GenericTag` and `GenericEvent` classes to create your custom tags and events.
+Additionally, you may use the `GenericTag` and `GenericEvent` classes to create your custom tags and events.

 ## Creating a Custom Tag
 Consider the tag syntax: